bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

 Remember part of the swap protocol involves Alice revealing her secret value to Bob.
 That is done on the blockchain, so Bob needs to watch the chain for Alice's redemption transaction and pull the secret value out of it somehow.
-Since we know the exact structure of Alice's [input script](#scripts) we can expect her secret value to be the second value in the script.
+Since we know the exact structure of Alice's [input script](#scripts) we can expect her secret to be the second value in the script.
 Once we catch Alice's transaction we need to figure out which input is redeeming the swap, then grab the secret.
 We discover the input by looking for the P2SH address we derived earlier.